grpc/proposal/A120-postquantum-cryptography.md

 ### Java

 Similar to Go, gRPC-Java does not currently make opinionated preferences on the key exchange algorithm, and the defaults are dependent upon the security provider used.
 The providers have significant differences and this creates confusion for users.
-Further, X25519-MLKEM768 is not supported in all java versions, nor in all security providers.
-We propose that we update gRPC-Java to use netty-tcnative 4.2 (which uses BoringSSL) to cover most important use cases.
+Further, X25519-MLKEM768 is not supported in all Java versions, nor in all security providers.
+We propose that we update gRPC-Java to use `netty-tcnative` 4.2 (which uses BoringSSL) to cover the most important use cases.
 Otherwise, OpenJDK 27 is the first version in which X25519-MLKEM768 is supported, so we are constrained by the language.

-* netty-tcnative 4.1 (w/ BoringSSL) - {X25519, P-256, P-384, P-521}
+* `netty-tcnative` 4.1 (w/ BoringSSL) - {X25519, P-256, P-384, P-521}
-* netty-tcnative 4.2 (w/ BoringSSL) - {X25519-MLKEM768, X25519, P-256, P-384, P-521}
+* `netty-tcnative` 4.2 (w/ BoringSSL) - {X25519-MLKEM768, X25519, P-256, P-384, P-521}
 * OpenJDK 27+ post-quantum is supported by default - the exact list is {X25519-MLKEM768, X25519, P-256, P-384, P-521, X448, ffdhe2048, ffdhe3072, ffdhe4096, ffdhe6144, ffdhe8192}
   * See [JEP 527](https://openjdk.org/jeps/527) for more detail.
 * Conscrypt does not support X25519-MLKEM768 (no recent build with newer BoringSSL)

-In Java 21+, `SSLParameters.setNamedGroups` option will allow gRPC to create a passthrouh API that allows a user to configure their algorithms directly.
+In Java 21+, the `SSLParameters.setNamedGroups` method will allow gRPC to create a passthrough API that allows a user to configure their algorithms directly.

-A field will be added to the `TlsChannelCredentials`, and a new `TlsChannelCredentials.Feature will be defined to support setting the key exchange groups.
-This will passthrough to `SSLParameters.setNamedGroups`.
+A field will be added to `TlsChannelCredentials`, and a new `TlsChannelCredentials.Feature` will be defined to support setting the key exchange groups.
+This will pass through to `SSLParameters.setNamedGroups`.

 ### Temporary environment variable protection